Communication Sciences and Disorders

-Learn how to diagnose, treat and support individuals with communication, cognitive and swallowing challenges with a communication sciences and disorders bachelor’s degree from the University of Wisconsin-Eau Claire.
+Learn how to diagnose, treat and support individuals with communication, cognitive and swallowing challenges.
 Through a comprehensive and diverse curriculum, you’ll gain insight on how to evaluate and best assist individuals across a variety of ages and disorders.
 Coursework provides the foundation for graduate study in speech-language pathology and audiology.
+Beginning in the fall of 2024, this degree will be available completely online in addition to face-to-face instruction; there is also an online second-degree option for students changing careers.

 Helping patients find their voices